radicle-foundation/radworks-governance/manual.md

 | Week 3 | Formal Review | Third Monday |  Open proposal for Formal Review |
 | Week 4 | Submission | Fourth Tuesday | Submit proposal on-chain |

-**Proposals can be posted to the forum for Discussion at anytime throughout the monthly cycle, but require at least 7 days on the forum to be considered for that month’s voting cycle.
-If proposal are posted after the second Monday deadline of a proposal cycle, they will be included in the next cycle.
+**Proposals can be posted on the forum for discussion at anytime throughout the monthly cycle, but if a proposal is posted after the first Monday deadline, they can be included in the next cycle.
 New proposals should be posted in the [Proposal Discussions](https://community.radworks.org/c/governance/discussions/19) sub-category under the _Governance_ category on the forum.**

 ## Proposal Reviews
 Proposal Reviews take place on the second Wednesday of each month.
 These calls are a time for proposal authors to discuss and answer questions on their active proposals that will be voted on this cycle.
 The calls will be recorded and archived for reference. _Proposal authors are expected to make an effort to attend these calls and should come prepared to answer questions and discuss their proposal with attendees._